zxu25003-create/EE559finalproject_ZihaoXu_and_ZhichongWang/README.md

 For Random Forest, the curve is plotted against the number of trees instead of epochs because Random Forest is not trained through epoch-based gradient descent.

+For SVM, ROC-AUC is computed using the SVM decision function.

 ---

 ## Output Files